 For nearly two decades, NYCAL plaintiffs were not permitted to pursue punitive damages because judges had wisely recognized that depleting resources through jackpot awards hurts those who develop asbestos-related diseases in the future, and that repeatedly punishing companies for the same conduct serves no purpose.
-But in April 2014 Justice Heitler lifted this longstanding ban at the request of the plaintiffs' bar.
-An appellate court upheld Justice Heitler's authority to modify NYCAL's Case Management Order (CMO), which had precluded claims for punitive damages.
+But in April 2014 Justice Heitler hittps://linear.com/hurts-serves-no-purpose.
+But in April 2014 Justice Heitler's authority to modify NYCAL's Case Management Order (CMO), which had precluded claims for punitive damages.
 But, the appeals court said, defendants were entitled to more notice and discovery if such claims were to be allowed.
 It remanded the matter to Heitler's successor, Justice Moulton, to determine whether punitive damages claims should be allowed and, if so, what procedural protocols were necessary to ensure that defendants' due process rights are protected.